valdstyN/javascript/2D_rpg_game/readme.md

 <h2>2022-10-26</h2>
 <ul>
 <li>Added smooth walk movement with animation.
 Moving beyond the initial screen scope is however too rough.
-The issue is that within the screen, the character can move pixel by pixe (animation), howevers map tiles are drawn by units (gameTileSize). </li>
+The issue is that within the screen, the character can move pixel by pixe (animation), however map tiles are drawn by units (gameTileSize). </li>
 </ul>
 <img src="https://user-images.githubusercontent.com/4015046/198011269-7c68a346-a674-4402-8a59-69ce15c91c07.gif" width=50% height=50%>
 <h2>2022-10-25</h2>